 Antiretroviral therapy keeps the immune system healthy and, when taken consistently so that the level of HIV virus in the blood is undetectable, reduces the risk of transmitting the virus to others to zero.

 The following lifestyle habits may also help people with HIV stay healthy:

 - Eating a balanced diet, full of fresh fruits and vegetables, whole grains, and lean protein sources.

 - Avoiding raw meat, seafood, eggs, and unpasteurized dairy products, as they may increase the risk of food poisoning.

 - Preparing and storing food in a hygienic manner.

 - Not drinking water directly from lakes or rivers.

-- When in a foreign country, drinking bottled water and avoiding ice and foods that may be a source of infection, such as raw meat or peeled fruits and vegetables.
+- When abroad, drinking bottled water and avoiding ice and foods that may be a source of infection, such as raw meat or peeled fruits and vegetables.

-- Always using condoms to avoid getting other STIs.
+- Always using condoms and other barrier methods when having sex to avoid getting other STIs.

 - Never sharing needles or syringes with anyone else.